Alicu96/bard_telegram_bot/README.md

 # bard_telegram_bot
-google bart telegram bot, can have conversation in any language
+A fast and feature-rich Google Bart Telegram bot, can have conversation in any language
+## Main Features:
+- ❤️‍🔥 Low latency replies telegram bot with Google Bart power
+- 🤝 Support many languages
+- 📸  Simplified text-to-image
+- 🤑 Totally free
+- 🐍 easy-to-modify Python code

 ## how to run the bot
 ```bash